 to fashion a defensive a position that most military commanders could only dream of--the fabeled Fish Hook.
 It was centered on Culp's Hill in the north and Little Round top in the south, connected by Cemetary Ridge.
 Gen. Meade who had just been given commnd of the army of the Potomac had envisioned forcing Lee to attack a defensive line he was going to build to the south--The Pike Creek Plan.
 He was conferring with Gen. Winfield Scott Hancock, II Corps Commnder, when they learned at the fighting at Gettyburg.
 Meade ordered Hancock to Gettusburg to take command and to report on the situation.
 Upon arriving, Hancock made several key decisions.
 One was to move reonforcements on to Culp's Hill and other positions close by to support Culp's Hill.
 Although not under immediate threat, he ordered troops on to Little Round Top.
 [Bretzger] These two positions would become the foundation on which the Fish Hook was built.
 Lee could read a map as well.
 He ordered Confederate II Corps commander Gen. Ewell to take Culp's Hill on the first day.
 It was not untill the second day, however, that Lee focused on Little Round Top.
 The first day was Lee's best chance at victory.
 It was on the first day that Lee had a superior force available at Gettysburg.
 The development of the Fish Hook was surely one of the two critical factors in the battle.
 The fact that Lee had no idea where the Federal army was located and the extent of the forces arrayed against him may well have been the second critical factor in Lee's loss at Gettysburg.
 This was in large part because J.E.B.
 Stuart had separated the cavalry forces from Lee's forces.
 [Heath] The First day was a series of Confederate successes, except the all-important failure to take Culps Hill.
 Confederate forces pushed the Federals back through Gettsburgh, but did not take Culps' Hill largely because of the Federal calvary stand before Gettysburg had delayed their advance.
 The II Corps were Jackson's men.
 Almost certainly the aggressively minded Jackson, if he had been there, would have pursued the Federals and made a more determined effort to take Culp's Hill on the night of July 1.
 The Condederates under Ewell came close to taking the position as it was.
 There was intense fighting into the night, but the Federals with a relatively small, but entrenched force held.
 This gave Meade time to bring up major elements of the Army of the Potomac and begin to build the Fish Hook defense to the east and south of Culps Hill.
 Meade turned Culps Hill into the impregnable anchor for the Federal right flank.
 Lee continued to attack Culps Hill and adjoining Federal positions, but began planning a massive attack on the Federal left flank.

-Lee's best chance of victory was on the first day before Meade had concentrated his forces and began to enhtrench his forces in the Fish Hook defense.
-There was still a good chance of victory on the second day, and the opportunity to inflict great damage on the Army of the Potomac which was still arriving in forcd.
+Lee and the Army of Northern Virginia arrived in force at Gettyburgh before Meade and the Army of the Potomac.
+Meade in fact had jus been given command.
+Lee's best chance of victory was thus on the first day before the Federals had concentrated their forces and began to enhtrench in the Fish Hook defense.
+There was still a good chance of victory on the second day, and the opportunity to inflict great damage on the Army of the Potomac which was still arriving piecemeal on the battlefield.
 Both Lee and Meade knew that Gettysburg was shapeing up to be one of the major battles of the War, if not the most important because of the size of the assembling forces.
-And officers up and down the linde were going to the same conclusion.
-Hancock's II Corps would be the major force defending Cemetery Ridge.
+And officers up and down the line were coming to the same conclusion.
+Hancock's II Corps would be the major force defending Cemetery Ridge--the Union center.
 Hancock because of his actions on the first day and constructing a formidable line on Cenetary Ridge on the second day is surely the key Federal corps commander at Gettysburg.
-While fighting raged to the north and south, he offered what support he could and began turning Cemetary Ridge into a substantial defensive line.
+While fighting raged to the north (Federal right) and south (Federal left), he offered what support he could and began turning Cemetary Ridge into an inpregnable defensive line.
 The popular Brig.
-Gen. William Harrow who had lost his left leg at Ball's Bluff (1861) was given command of the 1st Brigade (2nd Division, II Corps) which would play a key role in the dense of the Federal center.
+Gen. William Harrow who had lost his left leg at Ball's Bluff (1861) was given command of the 1st Brigade (2nd Division, II Corps) which would play a key role in the defense of the Federal center.
 Before the day's battle, he appeared before each regiment.
-His message was simple, he told the 15th Massachusetts (one of the most formidable regiment in the Army of the Potomac, that the battle had to be won, the fate of the Army depended on it.
+His message was simple, he told the 15th Massachusetts (one of the most formidable regiments in the Army of the Potomac), that the battle had to be won, the fate of the Army depended on it.
 "Now the first God Damn man I see running or sneaking, I blow him to hell in an instant, this Damn running is played out, just stand to it and give them Hell."
-[Priest] Having failed to dislodge the Federal right flank on day 1, Lee decided to strike at the Federal left flank on day 2.
-The job fell on Longstreet's I Corps.
-The result was some of the most furious fighting of the entire War including iconic engagements.
+[Priest] Having failed to dislodge the Federal right flank on day one Lee decided to strike at the Federal left flank on day two.
+The Federal Left was defended by the Federal II and V Corps, with some of the regiments just arriving after a long hurried march.
+The job of turning the Federal Left fell on Longstreet's I Corps.
+The result was some of the most furious fighting of the entire War including some of the most iconic engagements in American military history.
 For unknown reasons and the frustration of Lee, Longstreet did not move until the afternoon.
-The accounts are legendary, the Wheat Field, the Peach Orchard, and Devil's Den.
-Sickles defined orders and moved his III Corp forward, exposing it to Longstree's attack.
+The resulting engagements are legendary, the Wheat Field, the Peach Orchard, and Devil's Den.
+Sickles defined orders and moved his III Corp forward, exposing it to Longstreet's attack.
 In doing so, he endangered the Federal left.
 William Barksdale's Brigade was placed directly at the tip of the salient in the Union line anchored at the Peach Orchard.
 Barksdale, an ardent secesionist, led his men into one of the fiercest battles of the War.
-He was like Harrow was aware of the stakes.
+He like Harrow was aware of the stakes.
 Barksdale was killed.
 Sickle's Corps sufferd substantial casulties and he lost a leg.
 The III Corps was battered, but fell back, into position and was not destroyed.
 It was finally on Little Round Top that the issue was settled, both the battle and the fate of the United States.
 Meade had not fully preceived the importance of the position and only lightly defended it.
 Meade's focus was on his right and center.
 He did not think that the fighting would extend as far down the Federal Line as Little Round Top.
 Longstreet who was closer to the scene, did see the importance and sent the Alabama Brigade of Hood's Division to take it.
-Little Round Top would prove to be the key to the Federal Left.
-Federal troops commanded by an ardent unionist and abolistionist, Colonel Josuah Chamberlin occupied the extreme left of the Federal line.
+Little Round Top would prove to be where the assault on the Federal Left was settled.
+The 20th Maine commanded by an ardent unionist and abolistionist, Colonel Josuah Chamberlin was rushed up to Little Round Top just as Hood's Division in II Corps was preparing to attck.
+The 20th Maine thus occupied the extreme left of the Federal line.
 To his right was the 83rd Pennsylvania.
 To his left -- there was nothing.
 The Federal Fish Hook defensive line ended with the 20th Maine.
 And if the Confederates took Little Round Top, they could attack into the Federal rear.
-The 20th Maine repulsed charge after charge by the Alabamans.
-Chamberlain was forced to extend his line thus weakening his his strength to the breaking point.
-Finally with their amunition exhaused, Chamberlain ordered a rare bayonet charge which finally broke the exhausted Alabama Brigade which had also suffered terrible casualtids.
+Picketts Divivision on day three could have attacked there from high ground instead of across open ground at the Federal center.
+The under-strength 20th Maine repulsed charge after charge by the Alabamans in Hood's Division who attempted to flank him.
+Chamberlain was forced to extend his line thus weakening his strength to the breaking point.
+Finally with their ammunition exhaused, Chamberlain ordered a rare bayonet charge which finally broke the exhausted Alabama Brigade which had also suffered terrible casualties.
 Chamberlain's desperate stroke saved the Federal left and probably the Union itself.
-Longstreet's Corps was so mauled in the fighting that he could not continue offensive operations on the third day of the battle.
+Hood's Division in Longstreet's Corps was so mauled in the fighting that they could not continue offensive operations on the third and final day day of the battle.

 Lee after the failure of Pickett's charge was forced to order a retreat.
 The Confederate calvalry at Fairfield fought a short, but bloody engament at Fairfield which kept the Hagertown Road open, providing an escape route for the Army of Northern Virginia (July 3).
 The 6th U.S. Calvalry was nearly destroyed.
 [Wittenberg, Gettysburg's] Meade refused to persue Lee.
 [Trudeau] Lee and the Army of Northern Virginia crossed the Potomac to the safety of Virginia (July 13-14).
 Meade declined to pursue tge Confederates.
 Historians have debated Mede's decission not to prsue a retreating Lee.
 Some believe that Mede could have ended the War at Gettyburg if he had attacked in force.
 This was Lincoln's view.
 Other historians argue that the exausted Army of the Potomac was not capable of a major offensive stroke on July 4.
 [Sears] Another historian focuses more on Mede's state of mind.
 Mede had been appointed commander only days before Gettysburg.
 He almost immediately was engaged in the largest battle of the War and his army stuggled for its very existence in some of the most intense fighting of the War.
 Mede was cautious, but was concerned that if he repeated Lee's mistake (Pickett's Charge), the consequences could be disastrous.
 [McPherson]